ribaricplusplus/ddlb/readme.txt

 This plugin displays a list of downloadable files from a directory on a server.

 In order to use it, first place the directory inside of the wp-content folder.
-Then insert this block in the Block Editor and insert the relative path to the directory.
+Then insert this block in the Block Editor and specify the relative path to the directory.
 That's all!

+For security reasons, only those types of files that can be uploaded to WordPress media will be made available for downloading.
+So if you place a PHP script, for example, inside of the downloadable folder, it will simply be ignored.

 Development is on GitHub: https://github.com/ribaricplusplus/ddlb